-LUX CLASSICS ARE DELIGHTED TO OFFER THIS EXCEPTIONAL 1974 TRIUMPH STAG RESTORED TO AN EXCEPTIONAL LEVEL BY MARQUE SPECIALIST.
+LUX CLASSICS ARE DELIGHTED TO PRESENT THIS EXCEPTIONAL 1974 TRIUMPH STAG RESTORED TO AN EXCEPTIONAL LEVEL BY MARQUE SPECIALIST.

 HISTORY OF THE TRIUMPH STAG